Category: Creative Things

 • Are Your Ancestors For Sale on eBay?

 Every day on marketplace websites like eBay, Etsy, Craigslist, and Facebook, fragments of family history quietly change hands.
-Among them are old photographs, personal letters, postcards, diaries, scrapbooks, school yearbooks, and much more.
+Among them are old photographs, personal letters, postcards, diaries, scrapbooks, school yearbooks, and so much more.
 These items, once much cherished by a deceased relative, are sold off to strangers.
-How do these family treasures end up on…
+How do these family treasures end up…

 • A Poem: Cold War Relic